 How much does it cost to take the Clinical Simulations Exam?

-This is another reason why it’s so critical to use a CSE Study Guide that can truly prepare you for the exam.
+This is another reason why it’s so critical to use a reliable study guide that can truly prepare you for the exam.
 Otherwise, there’s a good chance that you’ll have to retake the exam, which means you’ll have to pay that exam fee again.

 We see this far too often with students.